As at 30 June 2018, Cancer Council Australia employed 42 staff: 28 permanent FTE and 15 contract FTE.

 - providing appropriate levels of equipment and resources for the job

-- ensuring we offer a safe and healthy working environment, including free flu vaccinations
+- ensuring we offer a safe and healthy working environment

-- fostering a culture free from harassment and discrimination and that accepts and respects diversity.
+- fostering a culture of diversity and inclusiveness, free from harassment and discrimination.

 Staff giving back to the community

-During 2015-16, all employees were encouraged to volunteer in our fundraising events.
-Many staff participated in Daffodil Day and Pink Ribbon Day, selling merchandise at locations throughout Sydney to raise funds for cancer.
+During 2017-18, all employees were encouraged to volunteer in our fundraising events.
+Many staff participated in Daffodil Day, selling merchandise at locations throughout Sydney to raise funds for cancer.
 This provided employees with an opportunity to get involved in community fundraising first hand, and engage with volunteers and members of the public.

 Improving our environmental performance

-Cancer Council is located in a modern office building that features:
+Cancer Council Australia is located in a modern office building that features: